-Patients are eligible for a maximum of one assessment for group services (item 81100 or 81110 or 81120) per calendar year.
+Patients are eligible for a maximum of one assessment for group services (either item 81100, 81110, 81120, 93284 or 93286) per calendar year.
 If more than one assessment service is provided in a calendar year, the subsequent service/s will not attract a Medicare rebate and the MBS Safety Net arrangements will not apply to costs incurred by the patient for the service/s.

-If there is any doubt about a patient's eligibility for items 81100, 81110 or 81120, the allied health professional should contact the Department of Human Services to confirm the number of assessment services already claimed by the patient in the calendar year.
-Allied health professionals can call the Department of Human Services on 132 150 to check this information.
+If there is any doubt about a patient's eligibility for these items, the allied health professional should contact Services Australia to confirm the number of assessment services already claimed by the patient in the calendar year.
+Allied health professionals can call Services Australia on 132 150 to check this information.